Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 6. Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 # 3. Your First Contribution
-Unsure of how to get started contributing to Red?
+Unsure of how to get started contributing to Blue?
 Please take a look at the Issues section of this repo and sort by the following labels:

 * beginner - issues that can normally be fixed in just a few lines of code and maybe a test or two.
 * help-wanted - issues that are currently unassigned to anyone and may be a bit more involved/complex than issues tagged with beginner.